How AI learns an internal simulator of the world — predicting what happens next, imagining consequences, and planning without trial and error.

 | Computational cost | Planning is expensive at test time | Amortized policies, model distillation |

 Watch how prediction error grows with each imagined step.
 The red band shows the uncertainty growing.
+Move the slider to see how model quality affects the usable horizon.

 World models sit at the intersection of reinforcement learning, generative modeling, and representation learning.
 They're the foundation for agents that can reason about consequences before acting — a capability that separates reactive systems from truly intelligent ones.